 The Renaissance followed the Middle Ages in Europe.
 It lasted from the mid-14th century to the mid-17th century (1350-1650 AD), and was a time of great scientific and artistic development.
-Famous scientists discovered that the earth was round, European explorers travelled around the globe to find previously-undiscovered countries, and artists developed new, more realistic, ways to paint and illustrate the world around them.
+Famous scientists discovered that the earth was round, European explorers travelled around the globe to find countries they previously did not know about, and artists developed new, more realistic, ways to paint and illustrate the world around them.

 Famous people of the Renaissance

 Famous people from the time of the Renaissance include: